dabster108/Data-visualization-Machine-Learning/Notes/data_transformation.md

-Transforming data: scaling, normalization, encoding, and binning. - new - new
+Transforming data: scaling, normalization, encoding, and binning. - new - new - new